ATFutures/who3/README.md

         [SDG 11](https://sustainabledevelopment.un.org/sdg11).
       - Locally specific scenarios, such as creation of car-free zones or reductions in car parking spaces.
-5.  **Health Impacts of Scenarios** This phase will extend the App to include the ability to select and compare scenarios, in terms both of changes in mobility patterns as well as associated health and economic terms.
+4.  **Health Impacts of Scenarios** This phase will extend the App to include the ability to select and compare scenarios, in terms both of changes in mobility patterns as well as associated health and economic terms.
-6.  **User and Adaptation Manuals** The final two phases will deliver both the User and Adaptation manuals for the ATT.
+5.  **User and Adaptation Manuals** The final two phases will deliver both the User and Adaptation manuals for the
+    ATT.

 # Resources and timeline

 ## Gantt chart

-    #> 8 issues returned for the repo who3
     #> TypeError: Attempting to change the setter of an unconfigurable property.
     #> TypeError: Attempting to change the setter of an unconfigurable property.